Desolation Canyon Rafting

 Verify you have all that is suggested on the packing list and that your flight or shuttle arrangements have been made.
 If in Moab, check into our office (745 Kane Creek Blvd, Moab, UT 84532) at 11 AM for a pre-trip organizational meeting.
 If flying, be sure all of your gear is packed into a bag weighing no more than 25 pounds.

 Enjoy your prearranged scenic flight from Moab to our put-in location at Sand Wash.
 If driving, we will meet you at Sand Wash at 9:30 AM.
-Wear hiking shoes or tennis shoes for the 1.5-mile hike down into the canyon where our boats are already rigged and waiting.
+Wear hiking shoes or tennis shoes for the 1/4 mile hike down into the canyon where our boats are already rigged and waiting.
+If you aren’t up for the hike, we will have truck meet you at the airstrip to bring you down to the river.
 There can be lots of mosquitoes, so don’t forget your bug repellent.
 To escape the mosquitoes, we will most likely provide a thorough safety orientation on this flat water section.
 We frequently have a motor assist as well on this calm, flat section of the Green, enabling you time to relax, and to get acquainted with your guides and companion adventurers!
 Our picnic lunch is on one of the many sandy beaches and can be mid-afternoon, so be sure to pack some granola bars or snacks to hold over the kids.
 We recommend a fanny pack to keep these essentials nearby.
 After 4-5 hours on the river, including our lunch, we will stop for the evening on another fantastic sandy beach for camp.
 While your guides tie down the boats, set up camp (kitchen, camp chairs, groover- the portable toilet), we welcome your help in setting up your bedroom (tent) and getting yourself settled.
 Camp allows plenty of time to relax, explore hikes, play on the beach, soak in some rays, beach games, read a book or nap.

 DAY TWO ON…